 While the idea of constantly traveling might seem off-putting to some, others consider it a perk; it is seen as an opportunity to experience life in different parts of the country.

 Travel nurses are far more accessible than permanent placement nurses.
 With a high demand for nurses possessing specialized skill-sets, a medical staffing agency has a greater opportunity for success because they endorse travel nurses, thereby, providing those nurses with established credibility in their industry.
 As temporary employees, travel nurses are not a long-term investment, therefore, it is more cost effective for facilities to hire travel nurses rather than permanent placement nurses.

 As of ten years ago, large urban hospitals like Charleston Medical did not have a need for travel nurses because Baby Boomers did not have the healthcare needs they have today, and institutional restrictions were not as limiting.
 This year, Charleston Medical will have spent $12 million on travel nurses.

 How Travel Nurses Help Your Medical Staffing Agency

-We at Medical Staffing Consultants are confident that the nursing shortage will give staffing agencies ample opportunities to make placements.
-Medical staffing agencies have the ability to make this placement process seamless for both nurses and hospitals or other facilities.
+We at Medical Staffing Consultants are confident that the nursing shortage will give staffing agencies ample opportunities for job placements.
+Medical staffing agencies can make the placement process seamless for nurses, hospitals, and other medical facilities.

-Independent medical staffing agencies are better prepared to accommodate these needs than franchises.
-The restrictions imposed by franchisors prevent geographic and inter-market growth.
-Independently owning a medical staffing agency will give you the most profitable opportunity.
+Independent medical staffing agencies are better prepared to accommodate staffing needs than are medical franchises.
+Restrictions imposed by franchise owners prevent geographic and inter-market growth.
+Independently owning a medical staffing agency will provide you with the most profitable opportunity.